 Pregnancy care options are discussed with you at your first appointment and a model of care is chosen based on individual assessment and needs.
 The primary model of care may change during your pregnancy due to ongoing assessment and changing needs.

-Midwifery care is for women with uncomplicated pregnancies:
+Midwifery care is offered at both campuses for women with uncomplicated pregnancies:

 pregnancy care is provided by midwives